 "I thank God for the people he put in our lives to get us to that point.
-Because if it weren't for those researchers and those doctors and the people that do the genetics and nurses, my baby wouldn't have come this far," Angel said.
+Because if it weren't for those See Eri'Elle's first steps for the second time on video.

 If it were not for St. Jude, we would not have been able to afford the treatment to save this baby's life.